ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part1.md

 IBM Blockchain Platform-related.

 **2.** You will notice a series of commands pop up.
-Go ahead and enter this command below into the search bar:
+Go ahead and enter this command below into the search bar

     >IBM Blockchain Platform: Create Smart Contract Project